 Analysis | Could congressional committees thoroughly investigate the Jan.
 6 Capitol attack?
-There are … doubts
+There are . . . doubts.

 “Not only do I think you can do it, I think this goes right to the core of what our responsibilities are.
 It’s not just passing new laws, it’s trying to do vigorous oversight,” Wyden said Thursday.

 He pointed to a Finance Committee investigation of how pharmaceutical companies and pharmacy benefit managers artificially drive up the cost of insulin, a two-year probe led by Sen. Charles E. Grassley (R-Iowa) and Wyden.
 They issued their report on Jan.
-14, as Grassley was exiting as chairman of the committee and, with Democrats claiming the majority, Wyden claiming the gavel.
+14, as Grassley was exiting as chairman of the committee and, with Democrats claiming the majority, Wyden taking the gavel.

 “There aren’t very many efforts to do that kind of thing,” Wyden lamented.
 “You’ve got to have legislators who are committed to being independent.”

-For now, the Senate investigations are being led in bipartisan fashion by the Rules and Homeland Security committees, the former with jurisdiction over the Capitol Police and the Congressional campus, the latter with oversight of various federal agencies that investigate domestic terrorism.
+For now, the Senate investigations are being led in bipartisan fashion by the Rules and Homeland Security committees, the former with jurisdiction over the Capitol Police and the congressional campus, the latter with oversight of federal agencies that investigate domestic terrorism.

 They will issue a report in the next few weeks.
 “There’ll be a number of recommendations.
 So it’s a carefully thought-out product.
 It’s totally nonpartisan.
-We kept it that way,” Sen. Rob Portman (Ohio), the ranking Republican on the Homeland Security committee, said.
+We kept it that way,” said Sen. Rob Portman (Ohio), the top-ranking Republican on the Homeland Security Committee.

 But he acknowledged their investigative scope would not cover Trump’s actions that day.
 “Our focus has been on preparation, the lack of preparation, and the response,” he said.